Spirent/openperf/tests/aat/api/v1/docs/PacketGeneratorsApi.md

 Replace a running generator with a stopped generator

 Atomically swap a running generator with an idle generator.
-Upon success, the idle generator will be in the run state and the previously running generator will be stopped.
+Additionally, any sequence numbers for matching signature traffic will be copied from the running generator to the idle one.
+Upon success, the idle generator will be in the run state, all matching signature traffic sequence numbers will continue uninterrupted, and the previously running generator will be stopped.

 ### Example
 ```python